 - Put together a fire escape plan —one that is designed to help you get out in less than two minutes and practice it.

 - Avoid smoking in the house.

-At Madison Window Cleaning, we’ve built this upstanding industry reputation by standing by the principles of business stability and customer service excellence that have carried the organization through each day of operations in its eight decade-long
+At Madison Window Cleaning, we’ve built this upstanding industry reputation by standing by the principles of business stability and customer service excellence that have carried the organization through each day of operations in its nine decade-long